ARMmbed/mbed-os/storage/docs/Configuration/CONFIGURATION.md

 ### Configuration functions API

-Applications must call the function **storage_configuration()** to instantiate the required configuration.
+Applications must call the function **kv_init_storage_config()** to instantiate the required configuration.
 This function is defined as weak to allow the replacement of this function with a completely different implementation of the instantiation of components.

 Below is a list of setup functions that `storage_configuration()` calls in each case, and their description: